-Generally trouble-free, verbena flowers love the heat and tend to bloom from summer until late fall.
+Generally trouble-free, annual verbena plants (Verbena spp.) love the heat and tend to bloom from summer until late fall.
 Butterflies love verbena flowers so prepare yourself for the onslaught when growing the plants.

 Video of the Day